Walter McAfee: Education

 McAfee attended Wiley College, where his mother studied, graduating with a B.S. in mathematics in 1934.
 Following his undergraduate work, McAfee attended Ohio State University and earned his M.S. in physics in 1937.
 After his work on Project Diana with the United States Army Signal Corps Engineering Laboratories, McAfee returned to school, receiving the Rosenwald Fellowship to continue his doctoral studies at Cornell University.
 In 1949, McAfee was awarded his PhD in Physics for his work on nuclear collisions under Hans Bethe.

 In 1956 President Dwight D. Eisenhower presented him with one of the first Secretary of the Army Research and Study Fellowships.
 The fellowship enabled McAfee to spend two years studying radio astronomy at Harvard University.

 Career

 McAfee left his teaching position in Columbus when he was hired by the Army Signal Corps to work at the Electronics Research Command at Fort Monmouth, New Jersey, in May 1942.
-It was here that he participated in Project Diana, completing the first calculations showing that radar signals could be successfully bounced from a ground-based antenna to the Moon and back; this prediction was verified experimentally in 1946.
+It was here that he participated in Project Diana, completing the first calculations showing that radar signals could be successfully bounced from a ground-based antenna to the Moon and back; this prediction was verified by an experiment conducted on January 10, 1946.

 During his time at Fort Monmouth, he lectured in physics and electronics at Monmouth College (now Monmouth University) from 1958 to 1975, and served as a trustee at Brookdale Community College.
 McAfee also served on the Curriculum Advisory Council of the electronics engineering department at Monmouth and was recognized with an honorary doctorate of science in 1985.